DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 1. `SLO Created` events show all four pieces of SLO configuration information at creation time.
 2. `SLO Modified` events show a what configuration information changed during a modification
-3. `SLO Deleted` events will show all four pieces of configuration information the SLO had right before it was deleted
+3. `SLO Deleted` events show all four pieces of configuration information the SLO had right before it was deleted

 To get a full list of all SLO audit events, enter the search query `tags:audit,slo` in the Event Stream.
 To view the list of audit events for a specific SLO, instead enter `tags:audit,slo_id:<SLO ID>` with the ID of the desired SLO.